Watkins/Bennett Area Vision Study

 The population of Arapahoe County is expected to exceed 800,000 by 2040, and the Watkins-Bennet area is in the direct path of potential eastward expansion of the Denver metro area.
 This area also includes three different jurisdictions, including unincorporated Arapahoe County, City of Aurora and Town of Bennett.
 All three of these jurisdictions have differing plans for future development.
 This effort will bring a cohesive and shared vision for the future of the area, driven by community input and jurisdictional planning efforts.

-It's important to understand the current conditions in the study area including demographics, land use and zoning, infrastructure, public facilities and more.
+It's important to understand the current conditions in the study area, including demographics, land use and zoning, infrastructure, public facilities and more.
 The Existing Conditions Report is used to gain insight on issues and opportunities that should be addressed in the vision study.

-In this phase, known as Envision, you will interact with survey results and community feedback gathered in phase one.
+In this phase, known as Envision, you will interact with the survey results and community feedback gathered in phase one.
 Alternative vision scenarios will be presented for further feedback on the individual elements of what the future community may look like.

-Once this feedback is collected, a draft vision plan will be available and include preferred land use, a transportation network, goals and strategies for implementation of the future community.
+Once this feedback is collected, a draft vision plan will be available and include preferred land use, a transportation network, and goals and strategies for implementation of the future community.